conduktor/conduktor-docs/docs/gateway/how-to/crypto-shredding.md

   kafka-console-producer --bootstrap-server conduktor-gateway:6969 \
   --topic customers

-# 2. Produce a record with '10000002' to topic 'customers' (we'll compare this to our crypto shredded record later)
+# 3. Produce a record with '10000002' to topic 'customers' (we'll compare this to our crypto shredded record later)
 echo '{ "userId" : 10000002, "name" : "Mary Brown", "password" : "abc123", "visa" : 4111111111111111 }' | \
 docker compose exec -T kafka-client \
   kafka-console-producer --bootstrap-server conduktor-gateway:6969 \
   --topic customers

-# 3. Consume all the records in the 'customers' topic (use command 'ctrl-c' to exit)
+# 4. Consume all the records in the 'customers' topic (use command 'ctrl-c' to exit)
 docker compose exec kafka-client kafka-console-consumer \
   --bootstrap-server conduktor-gateway:6969 --topic customers --from-beginning
 ```

 </TabItem>
 <TabItem value="Produce and check via GUI" label="Produce and check via GUI">

+1. Click on `Topics` in the [Console](http://localhost:8080) left hand menu.
+There should be no topics shown on the `Topics` page.
+2. Click on the floating `New topic` button in the top right hand corner
+3. Enter `customers` in the `Topic name` field (the same topic we have `my-encrypt-interceptor` configured to encrypt records produced to).
+4. Click on the floating `Create topic` button in the bottom right hand corner (you can leave all the other fields with their defaults).
+5. Click on the `Produce` tab of the topic detail page for `customers` you have been redirected to.
+6. Copy the following text into the `Value` box `{ "userId" : 10000001, "name" : "Joe Smith", "password" : "admin123", "visa" : 4111111145551142 }`
+7. Click `Produce` at the bottom of the table.
+The record should appear on the right hand side.
+Later we will crypto shred the sensitive data in this record.
+8. Repeat steps 6. - 7. again with the following text `{ "userId" : 10000002, "name" : "Mary Brown", "password" : "abc123", "visa" : 4111111111111111 }`.
+Later we will compare this to our crypto shredded record.
+9. Click on the `Consume` tab at the top of the page next to the `Produce` tab clicked earlier.

 </TabItem>
 </Tabs>